 Description: Establish and maintain a service provider management policy.
 Ensure the policy addresses the classification, inventory, assessment, monitoring, and decommissioning of service providers.
 Review and update the policy annually or when significant enterprise changes that could impact this Safeguard occur.

-Notes: The security function associated with this Safeguard is Identify.
+Notes: The security function associated with this Safeguard is Govern.
 When developing a service provider management policy, keep in mind that not all businesses are the same.
 There will not be one set of standards that will apply to every sector of industry.
 For example, a business in the financial sector will have different standards to follow than a business in the education sector.
 Establish the needs of your business and then create a checklist from which you can better narrow down the frameworks and/or industry standards you intend to follow.

 15.3) Classify Service Providers